la2050/archive/_projects/2015/la-outside-the-box.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23558%252Fdisplay%252FIMG_0112.JPG=c570x385
-'In one sentence, please describe what your organization does': We create environments people enjoy 'In one to three sentences, please describe your proposal.': >- Outside The Box creates temporary pop-up plazas at Los Angeles library parking lots and other outside spaces, to celebrate community by gathering together for fun, entertainment, education, and sharing culture, food, and music.
-LA's new public space!
-Pop-up plazas at 10 libraries.
-Where will you be working?:
+'In one sentence, please describe what your organization does': We create environments people enjoy Where will you be working?:
   - Central LA
   - East LA